spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### ocean_failed_scale_ups_total and ocean_failed_scale_downs_total (counter metrics)
-These counter-type metrics help track the rate of failed scale-ups and scale-down operations in the cluster and the reasons behind them, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:
+These counter-type metrics help track the aggregated rate of failed scale-ups and scale-down operations in the cluster and the reasons behind them, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:

 <details>